-June 8, 1952: At 6 p.m., Judy and Sid Luft were married at the Paicines Ranch just 10 miles south of Hollister, California, which was owned by Sids’ friends Bob and Katherine Law.
+June 8, 1952: At 6 p.m., Judy married Sid Luft at the Paicines Ranch just 10 miles south of Hollister, California, which was owned by Sid’s friends Bob and Katherine Law.
 The newlyweds drove back to San Francisco (90 miles north of Hollister) the next day so Judy could continue her run at the Curran Theater in the city.
 Her appearance ran from May 26, 1952, through June 22, 1952.

 Photos: Judy with an unidentified man at the party after the ceremony; a photo of Judy allegedly taken on the grounds of the ranch; a recent photo of the Grogan House on the ranch which is where Judy and Sid were married.
 The house was built in the 1880s.; The guest cottage where Judy and Sid stayed; Article about the comedian who opened Judy’s show, Max Bygraves; four pics of Judy taken at the ranch on presumably on this date, possibly June 9th although that was also a travel day for Judy and Sid to go back up to San Francisco for Judy to continue her engagement at the Curran Theatre.